LearnOnDemandSystems/docs/guides/sl/sharedlabs.md

 1. Name of course

-2. Name of Lab Series in LOD
+2. Name of Lab Series in Skillable Studio

 3. Name of Participant labs to add as Lab Activities to the course.
     Note: Shared Environment labs do not need to be added to the course.